Modern Bees

 What's the difference between Spring Pour, Summer Meadow, and Autumn Comb?

 Three distinct seasons, three distinct bloom sources.
 Spring Pour is fruit-tree bloom — light, floral, fast.
-Summer Meadow is clover and wildflower — classic, balanced, the one most people picture when they hear "honey."
+Fall Pour is carrot seed and mountain wildflower from the Leavenworth corridor — herbal, amber, complex.
 Autumn Comb is buckwheat and fireweed — dark, malty, almost molasses.
 Different jars, different foods, different moods.

 Can I buy wholesale for a shop or restaurant?